Why is release management important?

 - Communicating crucial release plans and changes

-- Measuring and monitoring progress to achieve timely software releases within defined budgetary limits and defined quality standards
+- Measuring and monitoring progress to achieve a timely software release within defined budgetary limits and defined quality standards

 - Coordinating processes between different teams (possibly in various locations)